oahayder/feedme/README.md

 2. The API could be unreachable at any time for a prolonged period of time
 3. The API could periodically have incorrect data

-I tried to solve all these problems by building a daemon process that scrapes the API every night and repopulates a SQL DB that's maintained in this system.
+I tried to solve all these problems by building a daemon process that scrapes the API every monday and repopulates a SQL DB that's maintained in this system.
+I use a stateless API to give the FE all the necessary info to display to the user.

 # Tech choices
 Python 2.7